 When infrared light (heat) is coursing through the veins, good things happen: metabolically, nutritionally, and for immunity.

-It’s a great idea to get warm enough to sweat every single day — especially when trying to recover from illness.
+Get warm enough to sweat every day — especially when recovering from illness.
 Be sure to replace minerals (particularly sodium and potassium) after sweating.

-The body needs exogenous (environmental) heat every single day.
-Even healthy people need this.
+The body needs exogenous (environmental) heat every single day — even healthy folks.

 In fact, thyroid specialist Ray Peat Ph.D. has mentioned needing to take 75% less thyroid hormone in summer due to the presence of more environment infrared light (heat).

-The water inside cells is capable of trapping infrared light and using it directly as energy — the same sort of energy the body extracts from food (electrons) and turns into heat (infrared light).
+Water inside cells traps infrared light and uses it directly as energy — the same sort of energy the body extracts from food (electrons) and turns into heat (infrared light).

 Whether via sunshine, heat lamps, or the sauna, get significant infrared light on the body — enough to break a sweat — daily.
 There may be no better foundation for health recovery.

 UV Light Is… Beneficial?

 UV light is extremely healthy in moderate doses.

 Struggling with immune problems?
 UV light boosts immunity and sterilizes pathogens on the skin, and — to some extent — the bloodstream.

 The only natural source of healthy Vitamin D levels is UV light.
 There isn’t very much vitamin D in food and supplements are an inferior method of raising bio-available Vitamin D.

 For example, UV light spurs hormone production and the digestive process, while balancing brain chemicals.
 UV even helps the circadian rhythm.

 In fact, UV light in winter directly improves the gut microbiome — separate and apart from the effect of Vitamin D.

 Vitamin D Is Made By UVB Light